ssimplexity/CS322_fall2024/README.md

 - Week 2 (9-13 Sep): Equivalence of DFA and NFA.
 Closure under Regular operations.
 Regular expression.
 Conversions of between regular expressions and NFAs, Part I.
   Online lectures on both days
 - Week 3 (16-20 Sep): No Lecture - “Chuseok”, Korean harvest festival.
 - Week 4 (23-27 Sep): Conversions of between regular expressions and NFAs, Part II.
 Pumping lemma for DFA.
     A lecture note on Myhill-Nerode Theorem with an application to proving regularity/nonregularity of a language can be found [here](https://santoshv.github.io/2019CS4510/L911_scribed.pdf).
 - Week 5 (30 Sep - 4 Oct): Properties of Regular languages and how to prove.
 Context-free Grammar and Context-free language.
 - Week 6 (7-11 Oct): Parse Trees.
 Applications of CFG.
+Ambiguity.
 Online lecture on 7th Oct.
 No lecture on 9th Oct - “Hangul day”
-- Week 7 (14-18 Oct): Normal form.
-Pushdown automata.
+- Week 7 (14-18 Oct): Pushdown automata.
+Equivalence of pushdown automata and context-free grammars.
-- Week 8 (21-25 Oct): Equivalence of pushdown automata and context-free grammars .
+- Week 8 (21-25 Oct): Pumping lemma for CFL.
 Properties of Context-free languages.
 Lecture on 23th (Wed), 9h-12h.
-No lecture on 21st (Mond).
+No lecture on 21st (Monday).
 - Week 9 (28 Oct - 1 Nov): Mid-term exam.
 Exam schedule T.B.D.
 - Week 10 (4-8 Nov): Turing machines.
 Examples.
 Turing thesis.
 - Week 11 (11-15 Nov): Turing machine variants.
 Universal Turing Machine.
 Decidability and recongnizability.